WCC Rising Star Award

 - Primary nominator letter in support of nomination.
 Letter should not exceed 800 words (maximum of 2 pages), with no less than 11pt font.

-- Two secondary nominator letters in support of nomination are optional, but recommended.
-Letters should not exceed 800 words (maximum of 2 pages), with no less than 11pt font.
+- For all other nominations, a second nominator letter in support is optional, but recommended.
+The letter should not exceed 800 words (maximum of 2 pages), with no less than 11pt font.

 - Email: email@example.com